lee-jhwn/arti-6/README.md

 ![overall_architecture](docs/src/overview_architecture.png)

 ## Data
 We use the dataset from [A long-form single-speaker real-time MRI speech dataset and benchmark](https://arxiv.org/abs/2509.14479).
-It is available from [here](https://sail.usc.edu/span/single_spk/).
+It can be downloaded from [here](https://sail.usc.edu/span/single_spk/).

 ## Sample Page
 Speech samples are available [here](https://lee-jhwn.github.io/arti-6/ "speech samples").